-for our fifth model for simulated data is the same for Model 4 (Equation \ref{EqModelFour}).
+for our fifth model is the same as for Model 4 (Equation \ref{EqModelFour}).
 However, this new Model 5 differs from the earlier Model 4 because we use totally different $P_1$, $P_2$, $A_1$,$A_2$, $t_{\mathrm{1,max,1}}$, $t_{\mathrm{2,max,1}}$, $M_0$, $M_1$ and $M_2$ values (Table \ref{TableModelFive}, Column 1).
-The simulated data sample is ``too short'' for both $P_1$ and $P_2$ periods (Equation \ref{EqTooShort}).
+The simulated {time series} is ``too short'' for both $P_1$ and $P_2$ periods (Equation \ref{EqTooShort}).
 There is ``a trend'' $p(t)$ (Equation \ref{EqTrend}).
 The signal frequencies $f_1$ and $f_2$ are ``too close'' (Equation \ref{EqTooClose}).
 The three main reasons that can cause the failure of DFT analysis are present.
-We perform the DCM and DFT time series analysis between $P_{\mathrm{min}}=P_1/3=0.47$ and $P_{\mathrm{max}}=3P_1=4.20$.
+We perform DCM and DFT time series analysis between $P_{\mathrm{min}}=P_1/3=0.47$ and $P_{\mathrm{max}}=3P_1=4.20$.

 Model 5 has DCM orders $K_1=2$, $K_2=1$ and $K_3=2$.
-We give the DCM analysis results for different $n$ and $\SN$ combinations in Table \ref{TableModelFive} (Columns 2-4).
-The DCM fails to detect the correct $P_1$, $P_2$, ..., $M_1$ and $M_2$ values for the the lowest $n=10~000$ and $\SN=1~000$ combination (Table \ref{TableModelFive}, Column 2).
-This shows that the DCM can fail, just like any other time series analysis method, if the quality of data is too low.
-The DCM results for higher $n$ and $\SN$ combinations are correct (Table \ref{TableModelFive}, Columns 3-4).
+We give DCM analysis results for different $n$ and $\SN$ combinations in Table \ref{TableModelFive} (Columns 2-4).
+DCM fails to detect the correct $P_1$, $P_2$, ..., $M_1$ and $M_2$ values for the the lowest $n=10~000$ and $\SN=1~000$ combination (Table \ref{TableModelFive}, Column 2).
+This shows that DCM can fail, just like any other time series analysis method, if the quality of data is too low.
+Due to the \WDE, DCM results for higher $n$ and $\SN$ combinations are correct (Table \ref{TableModelFive}, Columns 3-4).